 The Passage grave Myrebjerg

-The graveyard is today located in cultivated land.
+The graveyard is located on cultivated land.
 5,000 years ago there were at least 7-8 large stone tombs in the area.

 The passage grave is located on the 16.6 meter high mound Myrebjerg north of Bagenkop.